What is the first step toward relief?

 - 25% of opioids users experience some nausea

 - Drowsiness, slow the coordination

 - 2%-10% of opioids users have allergic reactions

 (The side effects above are only partially listed.
 For information please seek advice from your doctor or read the instruction per medication)

 Treatments with evidence

-While experts agree that there is no cure for arthritis, a growing body of research suggests that natural remedies may help minimise arthritis pain.
+While experts agree that there is no cure for arthritis, a growing body of research suggests that natural remedies may help minimise the symptoms of mild arthritis.